Black Curassow

 Behavior

-The Black Curassow is a largely terrestrial bird, often referred to as the 'forest turkey' of the South American tropics.
-While they spend the majority of their day walking along the forest floor in search of food, they are capable flyers and will retreat to the mid-canopy or high branches to roost at night or when they perceive a threat.
-They are social birds, typically found in pairs or small family groups, communicating with low-frequency booming calls that can travel long distances through dense vegetation.
+The Black Curassow is a regal, ground-dwelling bird that spends much of its day patrolling the forest floor in search of fallen fruit.
+While they are primarily terrestrial, they are excellent climbers and will take to the trees to roost at night or when threatened.
+They are often found in pairs or small family groups, communicating with low-frequency booming calls that can travel long distances through dense vegetation.

 EverydayEarth exclusive